lloydhangoma/my-portfolio/README.md

       sys.path.append(path)
   from portfolio.wsgi import application
   ```
+- **static and media url**:
+    Set `/home/yourusername/portfolio/static`, and `/home/yourusername/portfolio/media` in statc and media url

 ### Step 4: Set Environment Variables
 In the **Web** tab, add your `SECRET_KEY`, `DEBUG` as an environment variable.